-Liferaft Health Expense Accounts can save you up to 65% on healthcare costs and give your employees greater flexibility in choosing a plan.
-If you have remote employees or a distributed team, they can pick from any plan available on the individual exchange, then get a no-tax reimbursement from your Health Expense Account.
+Liferaft Health Reimbursement Arrangements can save you up to 65% on healthcare costs and give your employees greater flexibility in choosing a plan.
+If you have remote employees or a distributed team, they can pick from any plan available on the individual exchange, then get a no-tax reimbursement from your Health Reimbursement Arrangement.

-For companies just starting to provide health benefits for their team, a Health Expense Account is a great option.
+For companies just starting to provide health benefits for their team, a Health Reimbursement Arrangement is a great option.
 These plans allow employers to control costs, provide flexibility, and easily scale their benefits as their team grows.

 Most insurers require a certain percentage of eligible employees to participate in the healthcare plan (often 75 percent).
 These participation requirements often limit smaller employers to offering a single health plan.
 HRA plans have no participation requirements and give employees the freedom to choose the healthcare plan that works best for their region, family, and health situation.